 I’m proud to say as of May 8 at 9 a.m., I am now a graduate of The University of North Carolina at Pembroke.

-This blog posts would’ve been filled with pictures for my graduation but because of COVID-19, there weren’t that many places opened for me to get dolled up for my pictures.
+This blog post would’ve been filled with pictures for my graduation but because of COVID-19, there weren’t that many places opened for me to get dolled up for my pictures.
 That’s okay though because as long as we’re helping to not spread the virus I was okay.

 The pandemic experience taught me how to survive with what I had, and be grateful and thankful for everything in my life.